New Yorker who grew up in Indiana, Gail Borden came

 where the government had gathered.

 The Mexicans burned the town and sank the press and all the type in

 Jacinto, but Borden had no press to tell the story.

-to convene there that fall, the first issue of the Telegraph in its new
+of Congress to convene there that fall, the first issue of the Telegraph

-in 2005 by the University of Texas Press for the Center
+published in 2005 by the University of Texas Press for the Center